 A borrower who stays in a property — even under a modified payment schedule — maintains the asset.
 A vacant foreclosed property deteriorates, invites vandalism, and requires servicer-funded preservation.

-- Property preservation costs on vacant foreclosed assets: lawn care, winterization, board-up, inspections, insurance
+- Property preservation costs on vacant foreclosed assets include lawn care, winterization, board-up, inspections, and insurance

-- Borrower-occupied properties under forbearance or modification have zero preservation cost to the lender
+- Borrower-occupied properties under forbearance or modification carry zero preservation cost to the lender

-- Properties emerging from long foreclosure timelines sell at deeper discounts than properties sold via short sale or deed-in-lieu
+- Properties emerging from long foreclosure timelines sell at deeper discounts than properties exited via short sale or deed-in-lieu

-- A motivated seller in a short sale maintains and shows the property — lender benefits without cost
+- A motivated seller in a short sale maintains and shows the property — lender benefits without bearing the cost

 Verdict: The collateral you recover through a workout is worth more than the collateral you recover through foreclosure.